Appraisers Ain’t A.M.C’s (Explained); Subjective vs. Objective Too

 Hence, appraisers are still independent contractors who are randomly assigned orders by the AMC (and then paid only for the appraisals they complete).

-So, when lenders have appraisal issues, sometimes it is b/c of the appraiser (value issues, missed comps, errant inspection data) and sometimes it is b/c of the AMC (delivery delays; communication issues) – but the two (AMCs and Appraisers) are NOT the same.
+So, when lenders have appraisal issues, sometimes it is because of the appraiser (value issues, missed comps, errant inspection data) and sometimes it is because of the AMC (delivery delays; communication issues) – but the two (AMCs and Appraisers) are NOT the same.

 LENDERS MOVING AWAY FROM AMC MODEL